indiraibm/Mxnet_Tutorial/README.md

         graph=mx.viz.plot_network(symbol=output)
         graph.view() # Show graphs and save them in pdf format.
         ```
-        * `To view only the results, run the 'xxx.html' file with 'Chrome' or 'Explorer'`

     * [***mxnet with tensorboard Only available on Linux - currently only works in Python 2.7(Will be fixed soon)***](https://github.com/JONGGON/Mxnet_Tutorial/tree/master/Symbol/visualization/tensorboard-linux)

         ```python